rsyslog/rsyslog/tools/rsgtutil.rst

 -P <URL>, --publications-server <URL>
-  Sets the publications server.
+  Sets the publications server used to verify the signature.
+  When verifying a KSI signature, the parameter is mandatory.
+  When verifying a GT signature, the parameter is optional.
 If not set but required by the operation a default server is used.
 The default server is not necessarily optimal in regard to performance and reliability.

+-E <URL>, --extend-server <URL>
+  Sets the extender server.
+Only needs to be set when using the extend mode and a custom extend-server is needed.
+When extending KSI signatures, the parameter is mandatory.

+-u <USERID>, --userid <USERID>
+  Sets the userid used for the extension server.
+The option only applies in the extend mode.

+-k <USERKEY>, --userkey <USERKEY>
+  Sets the userkey used for the extension server.
+The option only applies in the extend mode.

 -h, --help
   Shows short help for the utility.